chef/automate/components/automate-chef-io/content/docs/elasticsearch.md

 The last step will be to configure Elasticsearch to be a coordinating only node, similar to how Elastic recommends for Kibana here. https://www.elastic.co/guide/en/kibana/6.2/production.html

-Before running this step verify again that all data has been moved off of A2s built in Elasticsearch.
+Before running this step verify again that all data has been moved off of A2's built-in Elasticsearch.
 ```
 curl localhost:10141/_cluster/health?pretty
 ```